vidyagames998/vidyagames998.github.io/dw1/index.md

 ![](images/gym.jpg)

 Hunger: Each training increases how hungry you are.
 Make sure to feed until FULL before any trainings to avoid care mistakes.
-As you add feed it changes weight, how often you need to go poop, happiness, discipline, and tiredness.
+As you add food it changes your digimons weight, how often you need to go poop, happiness, discipline, and tiredness.

 ![](images/meat.jpg)

 Pooping: As you eat more you need to go to the bathroom more.
 Don't train when needing to poop.
+Pooping decreases weight.

 ![](images/poop.jpg)